SpringRoll/grunt-concat-json/README.md

 }
 ```

+Note, that the .json files in an array folder do not retain their file names as keys,
+since they are now array index items.

 ## Handling JavaScript files

 The javascript file can take two forms - either an object literal, or the contents of a function